HISTORY OF THE NATIONAL VETERANS CREATIVE ARTS FESTIVAL

 The National Veterans Creative Arts Festival originated as two separate competitions.
 Muriel Barbour, then chief of recreation therapy at the McGuire VA Medical Center in Richmond, Va., created the visual arts competition, VET ARTS, in 1981, as an observance of the International Year of Disabled Persons.
 Shirley Jefferies, a recreation therapist at the Waco, Texas, VA Medical Center, initiated the performing arts competition, The National Music Competition for Veterans, in 1981.
 The premier live winners’ stage show was held in 1981 at the VA Medical Center in Tuskegee, Ala.
 The second show was staged in 1982 at the Coatesville, Pa., VA Medical Center.

-In 2016, 3,251 Veterans from 126 VA medical facilities entered the art, music, drama, dance and creative writing competitions.
-Of those, approximately 130 medal-winning Veterans earned an invitation to participate in the 2016 Festival in Jackson, Mississippi.
-In 2017, the event will take place October 23-29 in Buffalo, New York, and will be hosted by VA Western New York Healthcare System.
-Events open to the public are the Art Exhibit, Creative Writers Meet and Greet, and the Stage Show, all occurring on Sunday, October 29, 2017.
+In 2019, nearly 3,600 Veterans from 130 VA medical facilities entered the art, music, drama, dance and creative writing competitions.
+Of those, approximately 150 medal-winning Veterans earned an invitation to participate in the 2019 Festival hosted by the Battle Creek VA Medical Center in Kalamazoo, Michigan.
+Events open to the public are the Art and Writing Exhibition and the Stage Show Performance, all occurring on Sunday, November 3, 2019.